antoniogiacomelli/K0BA_Lil/README.md

 *Kernel 0 For Embedded Applications* is a Real-Time Kernel for constrained devices.

 This is a light-weight version with no memory isolation.
 Currently it supports ARMv7M architecture.
-*There is a version with memory isolation* under development, in parallel.
+*There is a version with memory isolation*.

 > [!NOTE]
 > This is a work in progress.